Libya: French plane fires on military vehicle

 A French plane has fired the first shots in Libya as enforcement of the UN-mandated no-fly zone begins.

 The UK prime minister later confirmed British planes were also in action, while US media reports said the US had fired its first Cruise missiles.

 The action came hours after Western and Arab leaders met in Paris to agree how to enforce the UN resolution.

-It allows "all necessary measures" to protect civilians from Colonel Muammar Gaddafi's forces.'Stop the bombardment'
+It allows "all necessary measures" to protect civilians from Colonel Muammar Gaddafi's forces.